manniwood/cl4pg/README.md

 database=somedb
 user=someuser
 password=somepassword
-ApplicationName=My Great App  # Yes, this does get used
+ApplicationName=My Great App  # shows up in pg_stat_activity.application_name
-# 2 == TRANSACTION_READ_COMMITTED;
-# didn't have to be in this file; default
+TransactionIsolationLevel=READ COMMITTED # didn't have to be in this file; default
-TransactionIsolationLevel=2
 ```

 > Please note that the irregular use of upper and lower case in the parameter
 names reflects the actual parameter names used by the underlying PostgreSQL
 JDBC driver.

-> Please also note the first PostgreSQL-specific setting: the ApplicationName
-parameter will show up in the `application_name` column of the
-`pg_stat_activity` table for each connection made by Cl4pg.
-This makes
-identifying and debugging Cl4pg connections from inside PostgreSQL
-that much easier.

 You get a connection to the database like so: